General Information & Policies

 Late Registration

 A limited number of classes and teacher studios may have space available after the semester begins.
-Private lesson and class tuition will be pro-rated.
+Private lessons and class tuition will be pro-rated.
 Registration for new students will be accepted throughout the semester on a space-available basis only.

-Change of Instructor
+Change of Faculty

-Concordia Conservatory’s method of assigning a private instructor is designed to make the best possible match before studies begin.
-However,
+Concordia Conservatory’s method of assigning faculty is designed to make the best possible match before studies begin.
+However, if a change is desired, a student (or parent/guardian) must contact the Executive Director to facilitate faculty changes.

 Withdrawal and Refunds

-The student (or parent/guardian) is financially responsible for all classes and lessons as stated in “Registration, Tuition, and Fees”.
-Students who enroll for private lessons and classes are designated as “year-long” are registered for the entire period of the lessons or classes and are responsible for the financial commitment.
-Students who enroll for classes designated
+Tuition is fully refunded if a student withdraws before the first lesson.
+The student (or parent/guardian) is financially responsible for all classes and lessons as stated in “Registration, Tuition, and Fees.”
+Students who enroll for private lessons and classes designated as “year-long” are registered for the entire time period of the lessons or classes and are responsible for the financial commitment.
+Students who enroll for classes designated 8 and 16 classes are registered for the entire time period of the classes and are responsible for the financial commitment.

 Postmarked prior to the 1st scheduled class/lessons 100% of tuition